 27 measurements.
 One honest verdict.

-Upload a photo and it gets measured — decoder upsampling grids, spectral shape, missing camera-sensor physics, local self-consistency — then answered with one of three verdicts: likely AI-generated, likely real, or an honest inconclusive.
+Upload a photo and it gets measured: decoder upsampling grids, spectral shape, missing camera-sensor physics, local self-consistency.
+Then it gets one of three verdicts: likely AI-generated, likely real, or, when the evidence isn't there, inconclusive.
 Every number behind the answer is shown.
 No neural networks.
 Nothing hidden.

 Runs the exact pipeline published on GitHub